VolunteerCrowd is a Certifying Organization for the PVSA

-When it comes to certifying organizations for the President’s Volunteer Service Award (PVSA), students have a range of options among nonprofits, community or faith-based organizations, youth groups, or extra-curricular clubs.
-Schools, especially private schools, will sometimes verify hours as part of a service-learning program.
+When it comes to certifying organizations for the President’s Volunteer Service Award (PVSA), students have a range of options.
+Make sure the all your school, club and individual hours count for the highest award levels.
+Schools, especially private schools, will verify hours but often only for approved charities.
 Individual military branches, government agencies, civic, national service programs, or businesses may also certify but only for related charities or causes.
 VolunteerCrowd’s College and Career Advantage Program certifies students beginning in elementary school through college for all service hours with a verified nonprofit or school.
 But, there is a lot you need to understand before you get started.

 Know PVSA Qualifying Levels for Your Age

 For VolunteerCrowd specifically, the student’s age on January 1st determines the number of hours a student has to volunteer for each award level.
 For example, if you turn 16 on May 2nd, and volunteer 113 hours that year, you qualify for the gold award because you were 15 on January 1st when the award year began.

 Kids (5-10 years old)